Sebastien-Raguideau/Ebame/Binning.md

 ## Getting started (VM, ssh & env)

-For this tutorial we will use an 8-core VM generated from [EBAME-Quince ](https://biosphere.france-bioinformatique.fr/catalogue/appliance/127/)
+For this tutorial we will use a VM with 8-core 32G ram (take this configuration M4.2XL 32G RAM 8CPU) from the appliance [EBAME-Quince](https://biosphere.france-bioinformatique.fr/catalogue/appliance/127/)

 **Please be  sure to use the ifb-core-cloudbis domain when launching**

 Please ssh to your vm using the -Y option so that X forwarding can be done.